*MARKER* 0

 Shiva's third eye is a symbol of higher consciousness.
 It is also a weapon he uses to destroy his enemies by emitting a fire missile which has the power to incinerate the three worlds.
 He can also kill all the gods and other creatures during the periodic destruction of the universe.
 Shiva's third eye first appeared when Parvati, his wife, playfully covered his other two eyes, so Shiva opened his third eye emitting his destructive missile endangering the three worlds.

-The piece can be used both indoors and outdoors.
-Dust the piece regularly.
-If you would like the piece to shine use a cotton cloth with some coconut oil or other natural oil to wipe down the statue.
+If you would like the piece to shine use a cotton cloth with some coconut oil or other natural oil to wipe down the bronze statue.

 USA Shipping